So you’re wondering how to make money blogging because you’re the type of person that likes to make money.

-Here’s a wonderful interview that Blog Simple Framework‘s Community Manager, Marybeth Santos, did with Rachel Fairchild of This Crafty Home.
+Here’s a wonderful interview that our Pocket Business Community Manager, Marybeth Santos, did with Rachel Fairchild of This Crafty Home.
 In this interview, she talks about how she was able to surpass her husband’s monthly paycheck with her blog.
 Tons of great pieces of knowledge to pull from this.

 How to Start a Blog and Make Money